Trust Me – I'm a Holiday Rep

-Trust Me - I'm A Holiday Rep is a reality television show that was broadcast by Five in the United Kingdom.

-The first series ran nightly with ten programmes over two weeks.
-It chronicles attempts by six celebrities to work as holiday reps for tour group Olympic Holidays.
-The programme was presented by Toby Anstis and Nancy Sorrell.
+Trust Me – I'm A Holiday Rep is a reality television show that was broadcast by Five in the United Kingdom.
+The programme chronicles attempts by celebrities to work as holiday reps for tour group Olympic Holidays.
+The first series was presented by Toby Anstis and Nancy Sorrell, with second series being presented by Lucy Rusedski and Andy Goldstein.
+Episodes ran nightly, with ten programmes over two weeks.

-Series 2 was also broadcast nightly over ten days from Monday 18th - Wednesday 27 September.
-Again the celebs were working for Olympic Holidays, this time in Malia in Crete in Greece.
-The series was presented by Lucy Rusedski and Andy Goldstein.

-2005 Series 1: Ayia Napa
+Series 1: Ayia Napa (2005)

+Filmed in a resort on Cyprus.

 The celebrities who took part were: